General Dynamics: 1941–1960

-In 1953, General Dynamics (GD) purchased Convair from the Atlas Group.
-The sale was approved by government oversight with the provision that GD would continue to operate out of Air Force Plant 4 in Fort Worth, Texas.
+In 1953, Electric Boat purchased Convair from the Atlas Corporation.
+The sale was approved by government oversight with the provision that the former would continue to operate out of Air Force Plant 4 in Fort Worth, Texas.
 This factory had been set up in order to spread out strategic aircraft production, and it was rented to Convair during the war to produce B-24 Liberator bombers.
+On April 29, 1954, the merger between Electric Boat and Convair became official and the company was named General Dynamics.

 Convair worked as an independent division inside General Dynamics and, over the next decade, developed the F-106 Delta Dart interceptor, the B-58 Hustler bomber, and the Convair 880 and 990 airliners.
 Convair also developed the Atlas missile, the U.S.'s first operational intercontinental ballistic missile.
 Convair led the development of the American nuclear aircraft program, which the Pentagon enthusiastically supported.
 CEO Hopkins was a strong advocate of nuclear power and its numerous applications, but the nuclear airplane, or 'N-bomber,' was later found to be impractical, and the project was abandoned.
+The division would also become a significant contributor to the American space program.

 In the late 1950s, General Dynamics hired Erik Nitsche as a graphic designer to develop corporate reports and advertising material designs, including the "Atoms for Peace" series of posters for the 1955 International Conference on Peaceful Uses of Atomic Energy in Geneva, Switzerland.
 These designs have become iconic examples of the mid-century modernist graphic design style.

 In 1957, Hopkins fell seriously ill and was replaced by Frank Pace later that year.
 John Naish succeeded Joseph McNarney as president of Convair.
 In the same year, General Dynamics purchased Liquid Carbonic Corporation in September 1957 and controlled it as a wholly owned subsidiary.

 In 1959, the U.S. Navy commissioned Electric Boat to design and build the first fleet ballistic-missile submarine, USS George Washington (SSBN598).
 The George Washington-class ballistic missile submarines were derived from the Skipjack-class submarine design, with a 130-foot missile compartment inserted between the control and reactor sections.
 The USS George Washington (SSBN-598) was initially laid down as the Skipjack-class USS Scorpion (SSN-589), but was repurposed during construction to accommodate the Polaris missile system.
 Materials from other planned attack submarines, including USS Sculpin (SSN-590), were also reallocated to the program.